osmandapp/web/main/docs/user/navigation/route-navigation.md

 <InfoIncompleteArticle/>

 The Navigation by route option provides you with simple step-by-step instructions, that help you easily reach your destination.
-No matter whether you drive a car, ride a horse, or go by foot.
+No matter whether you drive a [car](./routing/car-based-routing.md), ride a [horse](./routing/horse-ski-routing.md), or go by [foot](./routing/pedestrian-routing.md).

 ## Overview

-Like other navigation options, *Navigation by route* can be used with different [types of routing](#routings-types) i.e. profiles.
-Also note, that by default, OsmAnd provides offline navigation, but you can also use [online routing engines](#online-routing).
+Like other navigation options, *Navigation by route* can be used with different [types of routing](./routing/index.md), i.e. profiles.
+By default, OsmAnd provides offline navigation, but you can also use [online routing engines](./routing/online-routing.md).
+Also note, that for correct work of the navigation, you need to grant OsmAnd permission to receive information about precise location of your device.

 <Tabs groupId="operating-systems">